chrisgrieser/nvim-tinygit/README.md

 <!--toc:end-->

 ## Features
 - Smart-Commit: Open a popup to enter a commit message.
-If there are no staged changed, stages all changes before doing so (`git add -A`).
+If there are no staged changed, stage all changes before doing so (`git add -A`).
-- Commit Messages have syntax highlighting, indicators for [commit message overlength](https://stackoverflow.com/questions/2290016/git-commit-messages-50-72-formatting), and optionally enforce conventional commits keywords.
+- Commit messages have syntax highlighting and indicators for [overlength](https://stackoverflow.com/questions/2290016/git-commit-messages-50-72-formatting).
+Optionally enforce conventional commits keywords.
-- Option to run `git push` in a non-blocking manner after committing.
 - Quick amends.
+- Option to run `git push` in a non-blocking manner after commit commands.
-- Search issues & PRs.
-Open the selected issue or PR in the browser.
+- Search issues & PRs: Open the selected issue or PR in the browser.
 - Open the GitHub URL of the current file or selection.
-- Non-Goal: Become [neogit](https://github.com/TimUntersberger/neogit) or [gitsigns.nvim](https://github.com/lewis6991/gitsigns.nvim). `tinygit` is intended to complement those plugins with some simple commands, not replace them.

 ## Installation